 Jupiter transit over natal Venus often triggers visible Lakshmi-events: marriage proposals or marriage itself, the conferral of significant cultural recognition, the arrival of inheritance, the start of a major patronage relationship, or a noteworthy period of refined abundance.
 When this transit occurs during Venus or Jupiter Mahadasha, the trigger is especially sharp.
 When it occurs during other Mahadashas, the effects may be milder but the Lakshmi-flavour remains.

 Jupiter transit through the 9th house itself also activates the yoga, sometimes through events directly tied to the 9th-house significations: paternal-line developments, religious experiences, pilgrimage, higher learning, or contact with significant mentors.
-These transits are particularly fortunate for natives whose Lakshmi Yoga runs through the 9th-house Venus configuration (the strict classical form).
+These transits are particularly fortunate for natives whose Lakshmi Yoga runs through a clean 9th-house configuration, including the Venus-led 9th-house forms for Virgo and Aquarius.

 Saturn's Role and the Slow-Build Pattern